Hip Replacement Surgery

 What is Hip Replacement Surgery?

-Hip replacement surgery is a procedure that involves the total removal of a patient’s hip, often because the original hip is damaged beyond other treatment methods, or if an orthopaedic condition has made the hip too painful to endure and is interfering with the day-to-day lifestyle.
+Hip replacement surgery involves the total removal of a patient’s hip, often because the original hip is damaged beyond other treatment methods or if an orthopaedic condition has made the hip too painful to endure and is interfering with the patient's day-to-day lifestyle.

-A patient’s hip is replacement with an artificial prosthesis, designed to simulate a healthy hip as closely as possible, aiming to help the patient return to a healthy, happy lifestyle free from hip joint pain.
+A patient’s hip is replaced with an artificial prosthesis designed to simulate a healthy hip as closely as possible.
+The aim is to help the patient return to a healthy, happy lifestyle free from hip joint pain.

 What are the benefits of Hip Replacement Surgery?

-The surgery can reduce pain and swelling in the hip, which in turn improves mobility and hip function.
+The surgery can reduce pain and swelling in the hip, improving mobility and hip function.
 As the conditions that necessitate a total hip replacement are very painful and debilitating, the surgery can vastly improve a person’s quality of life, especially when followed up with a proper physiotherapy and post-surgery check-up regime.

 What is the recovery time for Hip Replacement Surgery?

-A total hip replacement is a procedure that must be given due time and respect to recovery.
-During this process, it is absolutely vital that patients give themselves time to fully recover and let their body heal, as well as actively taking part in the physiotherapy sessions that Spencer will arrange.
+A total hip replacement is a procedure that must be given due time and respect for recovery.
+During this process, it is absolutely vital that patients give themselves time to fully recover and let their bodies heal, as well as actively participate in the physiotherapy sessions that Spencer Private Hospitals will arrange.
 While the recovery time can be long, rushing or over-exerting can slow the healing process.

-During recovery time, most patients will require use of a walking aid, but again this is dependent on your own situation.
-You will be able to consult with your specialist during this time for encouragement, help and advice.
+During recovery, most patients will require the use of a walking aid, but again, this is dependent on your own situation.
+You will be able to consult with your specialist during this time for encouragement, help, and advice.

 How painful is Hip Surgery?